-The ecological impact of removing offshore structures at the end of life is unknown and is currently not investigated nor predicted in EIAs63.
+The ecological impact of removing offshore structures at the end of life is unknown and is currently not investigated nor predicted in EIAs.
+It requires more investigation regarding maintenance of structures in place, especially if they come to provide an artificial habitat for various species.83

 The lifetime of an offshore wind farm is expected to be 20-25 years.
-By 2021, only seven offshore wind farms had been decommissioned and only a few countries have experience of executing decommissioning projects64.
+By 2021, only seven offshore wind farms had been decommissioned and only a few countries had experience of executing decommissioning projects.84

-Marine spatial planning considers how existing windfarm structures can be enhanced to have a conservation benefits, and how new developments could provide opportunities for such enhancement alongside site selection.
-There is evidence to suggest the presence of windfarms, especially offshore, could in some cases be environmentally beneficial for certain species. e.g. providing structures/surfaces for the development of artificial reefs for marine life and potential habitat species such as oysters and mussels.
-Thus, leaving offshore wind farm structures in place once such reefs have developed is an issue for consideration.
+Marine spatial planning considers how existing windfarm structures can be enhanced to have conservation benefits, and how new developments could provide opportunities for such enhancement alongside site selection.
+There is evidence to suggest that the presence of windfarms, especially offshore, could in some cases be environmentally beneficial for certain species, such as by providing underwater structures for the development of artificial reefs (benefitting diverse marine life) and substrate habitat for shellfish such as oysters and mussels. and by providing perching areas for cormorants and other seabirds Thus, leaving certain offshore wind farm structures in place to benefit the marine life that has come to use them is an issue to be considered as part of any future decommissioning.

-Post decommissioning, there will be a need for ongoing monitoring and management of the decommissioned offshore wind site.
+Post decommissioning, there will be a need for ongoing monitoring and management of decommissioned offshore wind sites.

-6.5.3 Key socio-economic Issues and impacts for offshore wind power
+6.5.3 Socio-economic issues associated with offshore wind power development